FEAST Eigenvalue Solver v3.0 User Guide: Preliminary

+The FEAST numerical library package ({\bf www.feast-solver.org}) has first been developed and released (under free BSD license) in Sep.
+2009 (v1.0), follows by upgrades in Mar.
+2012 (v2.0), and Feb.
+2013 (v2.1) [version adopted by Intel-MKL].
+The current version of the FEAST package (v3.0) released in Jun.
+2015, focuses on solving the Hermitian and Non-Hermitian eigenvalue problems (real symmetric, real non-symmetric, complex Hermitian, complex non-Hermitian, complex symmetric) on both shared-memory architecture (i.e. FEAST-SMP version) and distributed architecture (i.e. FEAST-MPI version including the three levels of parallelism MPI-MPI-OpenMP).

+FEAST is a comprehensive numerical library offering both simplicity and flexibility, and packaged around a ``black-box'' interface as depicted in Figure \ref{fig_bb}.

-\begin{itemize} \itemsep 1pt \parskip 1pt \item Solving $\bf Ax=\lambda x$ or $\bf Ax=\lambda Bx$, where $\bf A$ is real symmetric or complex Hermitian, $\bf B$ is symmetric or Hermitian positive definite \item Two libraries: {\bf SMP version} (one node), and {\bf MPI version} (multi-nodes). \item Real/Complex and Single/Double precisions \item All FEAST interfaces compatible with Fortran (77 and 90) and C. All the FEAST interfaces require (any) BLAS and LAPACK packages. \item Source code and pre-compiled libraries provided for common architectures (x64). \item Reverse communication interfaces (RCI): {\bf Maximum flexibility for application specific}. {\em Those are matrix format independent, inner system solver independent, so users must provide their own linear system solvers (direct or iterative) and mat-vec utility routines.} \item Predefined driver interfaces for dense, banded, and sparse (CSR) formats: {\bf Less flexibility but easy to use ("plug and play"):} \begin{itemize} \item FEAST\_DENSE interfaces requires the LAPACK library. {\em In the SMP version the DENSE interfaces are not intended for performances, however, scalability can be obtained using the MPI version.} \item FEAST\_BANDED interfaces use the SPIKE\footnote{\it http://software.intel.com/en-us/articles/intel-adaptive-spike-based-solver/} banded primitives {(included)} \item FEAST\_SPARSE interfaces requires the Intel MKL-PARDISO solver. \end{itemize} \item Examples and documentation included, \item FEAST utility drivers for sparse systems included: users can provide directly their sparse systems for quick testing, timing, etc. \end{itemize}
+The current main features of the FEAST package include: \begin{itemize} \itemsep 1pt \parskip 1pt \item Standard or generalized Hermitian and non-Hermitian eigenvalue problems (left/right eigenvectors and bi-orthonormal basis); \item Two libraries: {\bf SMP version} (one node), and {\bf MPI version} (multi-nodes); \item Real/Complex arithmetic and Single/Double precisions; \item A set of flexible and useful practical options (quadrature rules, contour shapes, stopping criteria, initial guess, etc.) \item Fast stochastic estimates for search subspace size $M_0$. \item Source code and pre-compiled libraries provided for common architectures (e.g. x64)- FEAST is written in Fortran 90, but the FEAST libraries do not contain Fortran runtime dependencies to maximize portability (e.g. compatibility with any Fortran or C compilers). \item Reverse communication interfaces (RCI): {\bf Maximum flexibility for application specific}. {\em Those are matrix format independent, inner system solver independent, so users must provide their own linear system solvers (direct or iterative) and mat-vec utility routines.} \item Predefined driver interfaces for dense, banded, and sparse (CSR) formats: {\bf Less flexibility but easy to use ("plug and play"):} \begin{itemize} \item FEAST\_DENSE interfaces require LAPACK. \item FEAST\_BANDED interfaces use the SPIKE-SMP linear system solver (included) \item FEAST\_SPARSE interfaces requires the Intel MKL-PARDISO solver. \end{itemize} \item All the FEAST interfaces require (any optimized) LAPACK and BLAS packages. \item Multiple utility routines are also included (e.g. user-defined custom contour in complex plane, variation of the spectral projector rational function, extract nodes/weights from predefined quadrature rules, etc.) \item Examples and documentation included, \item Utility sparse drivers included (i.e. users can also provide their matrix systems in coordinate/matrix-market format for testing, timing, etc.). \end{itemize}